Should You Take a Stress Leave From Work?

 What Does a Stress Leave Look Like?

 This will depend on what your doctor instructs you to do.
 It’s vital that you follow her instructions and don’t just treat this as a vacation.
-Even though you won’t go into the office, you are not on a vacation.
+Even though you won’t go into the office, you are not on vacation.

 If your leave is approved under FMLA, then you cannot do any work during the time you are off of work.
 Other than answering a quick question, you should not check your work email, participate in phone calls or meetings, or do any work.
 You should focus on your health and alleviating the stress which caused you to take the stress leave.

 FMLA is unpaid leave from work.
-Depending on your company’s internal guidelines, they may require you to use your paid vacation and sick leave up front so that you receive a paycheck while you are on stress leave.
+Depending on your company’s internal guidelines, they may require you to use your paid vacation and sick leave upfront so that you receive a paycheck while you are on stress leave.
 Some companies require you to do so, while others do not.
 You may also have short-term disability insurance that will cover at least a portion of your pay while you are on stress leave.
 Check with your HR benefits coordinator or your benefits provider.

 Can You Take Intermittent FMLA for Stress Leave?

-What If You Are Not Eligible for FMLA?
+What If You Are Not Eligible?

 If your company isn’t large enough, or you haven’t worked there long enough, or your doctor doesn’t consider your condition severe enough to leave work, you won’t have a protected leave of absence.
 This doesn’t mean that your company cannot approve a stress leave, it’s just that they don’t have to guarantee you a position when you return.

-Certainly, do ask about taking time off as unpaid personal leave to get the rest and treatment you need.
+Certainly, do ask about taking time off as an unpaid personal leave of absence to get the rest and treatment you need.
 Many companies will offer you unpaid time off even without the FMLA time off.
 Your state or region may also have different requirements for employers so ask your HR department.

 It’s important that you are healthy to contribute your best at work, and that means both physically and mentally healthy.
-If you feel yourself burning out, consider a stress leave as a possible best option for you.
+If you feel yourself burning out, consider stress leave as a possible best option for you.